Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ###Media
 The card dog's images used in this game were obtained from the website dog.ceo that provides free access to the Dog API (Original dataset taken from the the Stanford Dogs Dataset).
 The back side cards is a logo of the same website dog.seo.
-The codes for two dog's animations on Main page and on Final Page are taken from the ........
+The codes for two dog's animations on Main page and on Final Page are taken from [this source](https://medium.muz.li/inspiring-examples-of-css-animation-2b2a5dd464e0)

 ###Acknowledgements
 Inspiration for this project was received from: